kstenschke/sweep-plugin/README.md

 # Sweep Plugin

-Source code of the intellij IDEA "Sweep plugin":https://plugins.jetbrains.com/plugin/9434-sweep.
+"Sweep plugin":https://plugins.jetbrains.com/plugin/9434-sweep. for Jetbrains IDEs:
 This is a plugin for the various Jetbrains IDEs, working in IntelliJ IDEA, PhpStorm, WebStorm, PyCharm, RubyMine, AppCode, CLion, Gogland, DataGrip, Rider and Android Studio.